altmp/altv-docs/articles/changelogs/upcoming.md

 > - mouse cursor stucked in the middle of the screen if input was not set to raw
 > - crash on invalid rml document input
 > - multiple fixes related to the audio api
+> - carmodcols can be loaded to use gta v chameleon colors
 > ```

 ## Server